canonical/intel-npu-driver-snap/README.md

 # Intel NPU Driver Snap

 Snap recipe for the [Intel NPU Driver](https://github.com/intel/linux-npu-driver/).
-This snap is designed to be a producer snap providing NPU (neural processing unit) firmware and user-space libraries (including the user mode driver and NPU compiler) for consumption by application snaps via the [content interface](https://snapcraft.io/docs/content-interface).
+This snap is designed to be a producer snap providing NPU (neural processing unit) firmware, char device node access, and user-space libraries (including the user mode driver and NPU compiler) for consumption by application snaps.
+It exposes slots for consumer snaps to connect to (see below) but also provides firmware binary blobs for the NPU device and packages an app for validating the user space driver (`vpu-umd-test`).

 ## Instructions for building and running the snap